Catherine22/Associate-Android-Developer-Practice/README.md

 ## ViewModels and LiveData

 # Notification
+Three style of notifications:
+1. Standard notification
+2. Notification with actions (one or two buttons)
+3. Replying notification

 ## Notification dots (Badge)
 Long click app icons on Android O+ devices, notification badge will pop up.